-Success in IT usually means that a company has hit a bullseye with solving a very specific pain point for its customers.
-The proven way for companies to become product leaders in their space is adopting a customer-centric mindset and exercising agile practices throughout the whole organisation.
+Success in IT usually means a company has hit a bullseye by solving a specific pain point for its customers.
+The proven way for companies to become product leaders in their space is by adopting a customer-centric mindset and exercising agile practices throughout the whole organisation.

 With technology increasingly intersecting with our lives, the expectations for IT services are also becoming more and more specific.
 We are less likely to be happy with a generic solution, and services get scrutinised based on how well the minor details match the customer’s needs.

 It is no longer enough to provide equal features to make clients switch from another product.
 You need to be much better than your competition.
 For this, you need to do something differently.
 To learn what is worth making differently, you need to know your client really well.

 This is why, before building anything, it is necessary to take a good look at the customer's needs.

 There are many ways to compare the different business methodologies for technology companies.
 Here we’re listing approaches focused on product, sales and customer, but you can surely encounter different labels in other frameworks that essentially mean the same thing.